You have turned-in this assignment. You can review the lesson and see your previous answers.

 In terms of feedback then for the first question, here is an example of a completed table.

-A high birth rate and a falling death rate are contributed to this increase.
+A high birth rate and a falling death rate are contributing to this increase.

 There has been political instability and several changes in governments since the country gained independence in 1960.

-In terms of its economy, while Nigeria has a large and growing economy, its economy relies heavily though on oil.
+In terms of its economy, well, Nigeria has a large and growing economy, Its economy relies heavily, though, on oil.

 Let's continue.